The Danish armed Forces extended support to Ukraine

 After Russia's invasion of Ukraine in February 2022, Denmark, in cooperation with allies and partners, has expanded its support for Ukraine.

-After Russia's invasion of Ukraine on 24 February, Denmark, in close cooperation with allies and partners, has taken on a great deal of responsibility for supporting Ukraine.
+Following Russia's invasion of Ukraine on February 24, 2022, Denmark, in close cooperation with allies and partners, has taken significant responsibility in supporting Ukraine.

 After the Russian invasion of Ukraine, Denmark has extended its support to the country.
 Danish support for Ukraine is carried out in close coordination with the other NATO countries.

-The armed forces have donated a lot of different equipment to Ukraine.
-Donations of, among other things, anti-tank weapons, safety equipment, first aid equipment and a mobile hospital, etc. supports the Ukrainian units' defense of Ukraine.
+Denmark has donated a lot of different military equipment to Ukraine.
+Donations of, among other things, F-16 fighter aircrafts, main battle tanks, air defense systems, anti-tank weapons, safety equipment, first aid equipment and a mobile hospital, etc. supports the Ukrainian units' defense of Ukraine.
+Further reading.
+(The list of donations is in Danish only)

 NATO has cooperated with Ukraine since the 1990s.
 Cooperation intensified in 2014 following Russia's illegal annexation of Crimea and its support for the self-proclaimed breakaway republics in the Donbas region.